rzlamrr/rzlamrr/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"If life is a video game, the graphics are great, but the plot is confusing and the tutorial is way too long."</i>
+<i>"What is new in the world?
+Nothing.
+What is old in the world?
+Nothing.
+Everything has always been and will always be."</i>
 <br>
-<b>- Elon Musk</b>
+<b>- Sai Baba</b>
 </blockquote>
 </p>